Keith Boykin: Career

-In 2004, Keith Boykin and his partner at the time, Nathan Hale Williams, made television history as the first openly black gay couple to appear on a reality television show, when they appeared on the Showtime reality TV series "American Candidate."
+In 2004, Boykin and his partner at the time, Nathan Hale Williams, appeared on the Showtime reality series American Candidate; they were described as the first openly Black gay couple to appear on a reality television program.

-In 2005, Minister Louis Farrakhan invited Keith to speak during the tenth anniversary commemoration of the Million Man March.
-At the last minute, however, the invitation was rescinded without a clear explanation.
-One of the leaders of the March, the Reverend Willie F. Wilson, objected to Boykin's presence.
+In 2005, Minister Louis Farrakhan invited Boykin to speak at the tenth-anniversary commemoration of the Million Man March, but the invitation was withdrawn shortly before the event after one of its organizers, the Reverend Willie F. Wilson, objected to his participation.

-In February 2006, Boykin became co-host of the TV series "My Two Cents" on the BET J channel.
-My Two Cents was promoted as an "urban current events" show which explored topical issues relevant to black audiences.
-He also worked as an associate producer of the 2006 film "Dirty Laundry."
+In February 2006, Boykin became co-host of the current-affairs program My Two Cents on BET J, which examined topical issues for Black audiences.
+He also worked as an associate producer on the 2006 film Dirty Laundry.

-From 2008 to 2016, Boykin served as a contributor for CNBC.
-From January 2017 until January 2022, Boykin served as contributor for CNN.
-He has appeared on several other broadcast news outlets such as VH1, BET, MSNBC, Fox News, NPR.

-In addition, Boykin has made appearances on numerous other television shows such as The Montel Williams Show, The Dennis Miller Show, The Tom Joyner Morning Show, Tony Brown's Journal, and Anderson Cooper 360.
-He has also been featured on the cover of several publications including A&U, Out and The Advocate, and he was selected as one of Out Magazine's "Out 100" in 2004.
-He has also been featured or quoted in articles in The New York Times, The Washington Post, USA Today, VIBE, and Jet.
-He has also appeared on BET's "Being Mary Jane" in 2014.
+Boykin served as a contributor to CNBC from 2008 to 2016 and to CNN from January 2017 to January 2022.
+He has also appeared on VH1, BET, MSNBC, Fox News, and NPR, and on programs including The Montel Williams Show, The Tom Joyner Morning Show, Tony Brown's Journal, and Anderson Cooper 360.
+He was named one of Out magazine's "Out 100" in 2004 and has been featured or quoted in The New York Times, The Washington Post, USA Today, Vibe, and Jet.

-Some of the publications he has written for include The New York Times, The Washington Post, The Village Voice, the San Francisco Chronicle, the St. Petersburg Times, The Advocate, Black Issues Book Review, and The Crisis.
-His syndicated column appeared in several newspapers across the country, including The New York Blade, the Washington Blade, Southern Voice, and the Houston Voice.
+As a writer, Boykin has contributed to outlets including The New York Times, The Washington Post, The Village Voice, the San Francisco Chronicle, the St. Petersburg Times, The Advocate, Black Issues Book Review, and The Crisis.
+His syndicated column appeared in newspapers including The New York Blade, the Washington Blade, Southern Voice, and the Houston Voice.